paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 <a id="section-3361"></a>
 ## § 3361.
 Promotion; competitive service; examination

-An individual may be promoted in the competitive service only if he has passed an examination or is specifically excepted from examination under [section 3302 of this title](./chapter-033-examination-selection-and-placement.md#section-3302).
+**(a) In General.—** An individual may be promoted in the competitive service only if he has passed an examination or is specifically excepted from examination under [section 3302 of this title](./chapter-033-examination-selection-and-placement.md#section-3302).
 This section does not take from the President any authority conferred by [section 3301 of this title](./chapter-033-examination-selection-and-placement.md#section-3301) that is consistent with the provisions of this title governing the competitive service.

+**(b) DOD Promotions.—** Promotions in the competitive service within the Department of Defense may be made based on demonstrated skills and qualifications without regard to minimum time-in-grade requirements, subject to agency policies and applicable merit system principles.

 ### Statutory Notes